nand6m/Emotion-detection-from-real-time-video/README.md

 # Emotion-detection-from-real-time-video
-Emotion detection from a live video,
+Emotion detection from a live video.

 Install these dependencies with pip3 install <module name>
 tensorflow,
 numpy,
 scipy,